 By Stuart Kozola, MathWorks and Dan Doherty, MathWorks

 Engineers and scientists use a variety of approaches to improve or design quality into products.
-This article follows one of the popular frameworks of Design for Six Sigma practitioners—DMAIC, for define, measure, analyze, improve, and control—to demonstrate how MATLAB, the Statistics Toolbox, and the Optimization Toolbox can improve the performance of an automotive engine cooling fan.
+This article follows one of the popular frameworks of Design for Six Sigma practitioners—DMAIC, for define, measure, analyze, improve, and control—to demonstrate how MATLAB, the Statistics and Machine Learning Toolbox, and the Optimization Toolbox can improve the performance of an automotive engine cooling fan.

 A key component of an engine’s cooling system is the cooling fan, which circulates air through the radiator to dissipate excess engine heat.
 Our cooling fan resembles the one shown in Figure 1.
 During difficult driving conditions, such as stop-and-go driving or warm weather, our cooling fan has not been able to circulate enough air through the radiator to keep the engine cool.
 We estimate that the cooling fan must pull in at least 875 ft3 per minute through the radiator to cool the engine adequately during difficult conditions.
 Our task is to determine if the current cooling fan design can be modified to deliver the required airflow without increasing the power consumption of the electric drive motor (120W) or modifying the surrounding interfaces.
 We will first measure the current cooling fan performance to establish a baseline, and then determine the design factors that we can alter to improve the fan’s performance.